pushpad/pushpad-java/README.md

 If no user with that id has subscribed to push notifications, that id is simply ignored.

-The methods above return a JSONObject: `res.get("scheduled")` contains the number of notifications that will be sent.
-For example if you call `notification.deliverTo(user)` but the user has never subscribed to push notifications the result will be `{"scheduled": 0}`.
+The methods above return a JSONObject: `res.get("scheduled")` is the number of devices to which the notification will be sent.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).